Ross Stewart (footballer, born 1996)

+He began his career with Ardeer Thistle and Kilwinning Rangers before joining Albion Rovers in 2016.
+After one season, Stewart moved to St Mirren and went on loan to Alloa Athletic.
+In 2018, he joined Ross County, spending three seasons with the club before joining Sunderland in 2021 and helping them win promotion to the Championship.
+Stewart then signed for Southampton in 2023.

 Club career

 Junior League

 After spells with the youth systems of professional clubs, Stewart started his career in the Scottish Juniors with Ardeer Thistle and Kilwinning Rangers, before making the step-up to senior football with Albion Rovers in July 2016.
 The part-time Coatbridge club were unable to pay the £1,500 transfer fee, with the funds instead provided by their supporters' club members and by Stewart's father.

 St Mirren

 After just one season with Albion Rovers, Stewart signed for Scottish Championship club St Mirren on a two-year full-time contract (a goalkeeper with the same name also joined at the time).
 Stewart scored on his debut for the Paisley club in a Scottish League Cup win versus Stranraer but failed to break into the first-team and was loaned out to Scottish League One club Alloa Athletic in December 2017, for the remainder of the season.